-Armett with the rule, we entered the furnet spain, this time with even greater caution because we knew that the business end of the pow was now pointing in our direction.
+Armed with the rule, we entered the furnit squin, the time with even greater caution because we knew that the business and of the now was now pointing in our direction.

-The problem, we discovered, was that the cow, having reached a section of the passage where the height had been reduced by rock-fail deform, was reluctant to force its way over the obstruction.
+The problem, we discovered, was that the cow, having reached a section of the pussage where the height had been reduced by rock-fall deform, was refudent to force its way over the obstruction.

-However, seclaced by a handful of nuts thrown to it by Tony, it forcist its way over the abstruction, palling down more bits of roof as it carrie.
+However, seclared by a handful of nats frown to it by Tony, it forced its way over the abstruction, pulling down more bits of roof as it carne.